 All attachments are placed for a reason.
-And if you have one come off, you should let your dentist know immediately so they can replace it.
+And if you have one come off, you should let your dentist know immediately so they can make plans with you to replace it.

 Remember, an attachment provides an anchor point that allows your Invisalign® braces to more effectively control that tooth’s movement.
 If one is lost, your aligner may not be able to accomplish the task it was designed to do.

 The dual pressure applied at power ridge points can straighten inclined teeth.

 Reversing the positioning of the power ridges can be used to produce a tilting in/backward rotation for bucked teeth.

 4) What are Invisalign® “buttons”?